 The Token Metrics holdings page is a great place to keep track of your investment performance.

-When we release Token Metrics 2.0, we will have wallet and API integration that will automatically update your holdings whenever you make a transaction on an exchange.
+With the release Token Metrics 2.0, we have added wallet and API integration which will automatically update your holdings whenever you make a transaction on an exchange or send crypto from your wallet.

-Customers using our current release often ask how to log their sells, and this article will explain how to do just that.
+Customers often ask how to log their sells, and this article will explain how to do just that.

 Now, one week later, we want to sell half of our ETH and convert it into a stablecoin like DAI.